telesearch/TeleSearch/README.md

 # TeleSearch (Telegram Search)

-Welcome to TeleSearch, the Telegram Mini App designed to help you effortlessly discover and join Telegram channels and groups that match your interests.
+Welcome to TeleSearch, the Telegram Mini App designed to help you effortlessly search and join Telegram channels and groups that match your interests.

 ## Overview